Alabama

 |

-Statute permits secretary of state to adopt rules to define what constitutes a vote on each electronic voting system and electronic counting machine which has been certified for procurement in the state.
+Statute permits the secretary of state to adopt rules to define what constitutes a vote on each electronic voting system and electronic counting machine which has been certified for procurement in the state.
 Administrative rules define a vote on optical scan and direct record electronic voting systems.

 |